niplav/site/masturbation_and_attractiveness.md

-From \_ to \_, I went on the streets of a major european city and approached 100 people I read as women, usually via a [Yad stop](https://thomascrownpua.com/2023/04/21/qa-what-do-you-think-of-the-yad-stop/) The women who were approached were chosen by their attractiveness to the author.
+From \_ to \_, I went on the streets of a major european city and approached 100 people I read as women, usually via a [Yad stop](https://thomascrownpua.com/2023/04/21/qa-what-do-you-think-of-the-yad-stop/) The women who were approached were chosen by how attractive I found them.

 I then ran a standard daygame opener on the woman, with the goal of asking her for her number and later taking her on a date.